littleactuary/littleactuary.github.io/vitae/index.md

 * Research of a new method for Major Losses Reserving at AXA CS
 * Deployment of a corresponding desktop application (with R and [Shiny](http://shiny.rstudio.com package){:target="_blank"}) Here's' a post of mine about deploying a user-friendly desktop app with R, Shiny, and a web browser
 * Economic allocation of Major Losses Reserves between the different AXA CS branches

 **November 2014 - April 2015: Part-time intern at AXA Global P&C (Reinsurance team)**

 * Improvement of the CAT/Atypical modeling & reinsurance pricing tool (with R/C++ thanks to Rcpp package) Here's a post of mine about Speeding-up R programs with Rcpp package in R
 * Development of new functionnalities
 * Measurement of the impact of changes in the reinsurance structure

 June 2014 - September 2014: Intern at AXA Solutions Collectives

-* Study and cleaning of the dental claim distributions (with SAS)
+* Construction of the dental claim distributions (with SAS)
-* Deployment of a tool for measuring the pricing impact of a dental cap (with Excel/VBA) here's a post of mine about some tricks I've learnt about VBA through this internship
+* Deployment of a tool for measuring the pricing impact of a dental cap (with Excel/VBA) Here's a post of mine about some tricks I've learnt about VBA through this internship
 * Study of the senior policyholders' behaviours on health insurance consumption before their retirement

 ## Academic background

-**ENSAE ParisTech**
+*ENSAE ParisTech*

 **Dauphine University**